 The Canadian Scholarship Trust Individual Savings Plan (the "Individual Savings Plan" or the "Plan") is a self-determined Education Savings Plan that was established on October 1, 1999.
 The objective of the Plan is to assist parents and others to save for the post-secondary education of children.
 The Plan is managed and distributed by C.S.T.
-Savings Inc. ("CST Savings"), formerly C.S.T.
-Consultants Inc., a wholly-owned subsidiary of the Canadian Scholarship Trust Foundation (the "Foundation").
+Savings Inc. ("CST Savings"), a wholly-owned subsidiary of the Canadian Scholarship Trust Foundation (the "Foundation").
 The Plan's registered place of business is 1600-2235 Sheppard Avenue East, Toronto, Ontario, Canada.